kdvolder/hello-ssl/README.md

 Now when you load the url again it should work without any errors/warnings because the https traffic is properly signed with a certificate that is validate via a 'trusted authority'.

-Using Curl with out Root CA
+Using Curl with our Root CA
 ===========================

 Similarly to Chrome, if you simply: